Universality class of a spinor Bose-Einstein condensate far from equilibrium

-Instantaneous quenching of QZE is experimentally realized with the aid of the microwave dressing technique~\cite{Kim2021}.
-The QZE is given by $q = q_{\rm B} + q_{\rm MW}$, where $q_{\rm B}/h = 610~{\rm Hz/(G^2 B^2)}$ is the second-order Zeeman splitting of the hypefine states of $^7$Li atoms with $\alpha=610~{\rm Hz/G^2}$, and $q_{\rm MW}/h = \Omega^2/4\delta$ denotes the respective energy shift due to the microwave field.
+Instantaneous quenching of QZE is experimentally realised with the aid of the microwave dressing technique~\cite{Kim2021}.
+The QZE is given by $q = q_{\rm B} + q_{\rm MW}$, where $q_{\rm B}/h = \alpha B^2$ is the second-order Zeeman splitting of the hyperfine states of $^7$Li atoms with $\alpha=610~{\rm Hz/G^2}$, and $q_{\rm MW}/h = \Omega^2/4\delta$ denotes the respective energy shift due to the microwave field.
 In the experiment, we ramp down the external bias field to $B\simeq 100~\rm mG$ in 7~ms and simultaneously tune the microwave frequency, such that the QZE value is always larger than the critical point ($q>q_c$) during the field ramp.
 We initiate the nonequilibrium dynamics of the spinor gas by changing the microwave frequency within $1~\mu{}\rm s$ and quench the QZE to a target point.
 The magnitude of the QZE is calibrated by studying statistics of the spin population at 2~s after the quench~\cite{Guzman2011}.
 The field gradient is compensated to below $30~\mu{}\rm G/cm$ so that we observe randomly oriented domain walls even a long time after the quench ($t=2$~s).
 The microwave field induces atom loss and heating during the hold time as it couples the atoms to the $F=2$ spin state (Extended Data Fig.~3).
 It becomes noticeable in the deep easy-axis regime ($q/h=-200$~Hz), where we could underestimate the domain length and the dynamic scaling exponent.
 Fortunately, the atom loss becomes noticeable only for very long times, when all domains are merged, and the thermal fraction remains mainly below 10$\%$ throughout the evolution.
 Therefore, both the atom losses and heating do not have any sizable effects on the universal coarsening dynamics.